flast101/HTB-writeups/traceback/README.md

 ![website.png](images/website.png)

 Ohmy !
 You're such a bad boy **Xh4H**, but not a stealthy one.
-There is the message "<!--Some of the best web shells that you might need ;)-->" in the source code and if we google this name, we find several things:
+There is the message "Some of the best web shells that you might need ;)" in the source code and if we google this name, we find several things: